EXPERT PROMPTING MASTERCLASS

 - Open questions

-1. Engineering Lead: Technical feasibility concerns
+1. Engineering Lead: Technical feasibility

 2. Customer Success: User adoption risks